tamtran4869/sql_challenge/README.md

 ## Solutions

+**Case Study #6 - Clique Bait Store.**

+This case has 3 types of analytical tasks with digital analysis, product funnel analysis and campaign analysis to assess traffic on the website, products, categories, and promotion campaigns.

+<a href="https://github.com/tamtran4869/sql_challenge/blob/main/Clique_bait/solutions.md">Go to the section > </a>

-Case Study #7 - Balanced Tree Clothing Co.
+**Case Study #7 - Balanced Tree Clothing Co.**

 This is a case of business analysis to understand sales, market demands and product segments with 3 types of analysis tasks: High-level sales analysis, transaction analysis and product analysis using CTE, subquery, window function, user-defined functions and stored procedure.